Keith-Khadar/AuRo_ARM/ReadMe.md

 Repo: https://github.com/Keith-Khadar/AuRo_ARM.git

+Using the Arduino IDE flash the ESP32 on the MaxArm with the code located in the firmware directory.

 `./scripts/install.sh` to install ROS2 and its dependencies.

+Connect to the Wifi provided by the ESP32.

 On separate terminals, run `ros2 launch perception perception_launch.py` and `ros2 launch maxarm maxarm_launch.py` from the main workspace directory.

+Then run RQT and open the image viewer to see the output image.

 ### User Instructions